EncyclopediaRed/btcamp-87826/content/plan.md

           products are primary competitors for Büt Camp.
 These companies specialize in products built for emergency response, including the niche of shelter and temporary shelter.
-Large organizations like EMT Safety1 and Ali Med (2) provide a range of response kits and materials from emergency shelters, first aid, and rescue equipment.
+Large organizations like EMT Safety (1) and Ali Med (2) provide a range of response kits and materials from emergency shelters, first aid, and rescue equipment.
 Companies like Inhabitat3 (Image 1) and Grainger (4) (Image 2) provide emergency shelters.
 Examples are shown in Image 1 and Image 2, designed